Things to do in Nisyros: a practical guide to the volcanic island

 One of the Nisyros highlights is undoubtedly Emporeios, a small village built on the caldera’s edge.
 Apart from the terrific volcano views, Emporeios has a long history and a sad story.

 Located at an altitude of 330 meters, Emporeios is invisible from the sea.
 This strategic location helped the village flourish during times of piracy.
-However, the big earthquake of 1933 destroyed the village, and the people immigrated to other islands or even countries.
+However, the 1933 earthquake destroyed the village, and the people immigrated to other islands or even other countries.
 Although the earthquake occurred almost a century ago, most of the village’s buildings are still destroyed, and only recently has there been an effort to reinhabit it.

 Wandering through the narrow streets of Emporeios will remind you of a walk in a castle.
-The houses are very close to each other, and the streets are narrow.
+The houses are very close together, and the streets are narrow.
 The picturesque streets are steep, and the roofs are flat to collect the rainwater.
 Emporeios’ center is around the tiny square, where you can find the village’s church.
-However, on the hill’s top, there’s also a castle dating back to the Knight’s era, and there you’ll also find the temple of Taxiarchis Michael, dating back to the 13th century.
+However, on the hill’s top, there’s also a castle dating back to the Knights’ era, and there you’ll also find the temple of Taxiarchis Michael, dating back to the 13th century.

 Stroll around Nikia, a whitewashed village